bmscottsugar/class-project-3rd-try/README.md

 File to be downloaded from Class project Repository to be downloaded and opened in Jupyter notebook:

-Autism Prevalence versys country population Class Project (2) 7 26 2022 jupyter.ipynb
+Autism Prevalence versus country population class project 7 26 2022.ipynb'

 Relevant packages that need to be installed to run the project: